 “How much you eat (and how much you workout) should be rooted in your own personal health goals,” said Morgan Rogers, MCHES, NASM-CPT, NASM-FNS, and Animal Flow instructor.
-Exercise and nutrition is a formula of calories consumed balanced with calories expended.
+The formula of calories consumed balanced with calories expended is exercise and nutrition.
 Those trying to put on some weight will want to consume more calories than expended during a workout.
 Adding extra calories doesn’t mean an extra order of fries.
 It’s important to choose nutrient-dense foods to help bolster your overall health.
 “For many people looking to put on muscle, this could be as simple as drinking a post-workout shake or adding an extra serving of peanut butter to your smoothie,” suggests Rogers.

-After a workout, your body will be focusing on recovery, so it’s typically recommended to stick to easily digestible foods for the immediate post-workout snack, within 30 minutes afterwards.
+Your body will be focusing on recovery after a workout.
+So, stick to easily digestible foods for the immediate post-workout snack.
 The post-workout recovery shake is a good option since the blender helps break down the food into smaller particles, making it easier on the digestive system.
 For post-workout snacks, aim to consume a mix of protein and carbohydrates.
 “Your body did a lot of heavy lifting during your workout; make things easier for it post-workout by choosing easily digestible foods.
 Smoothies and shakes are a great option,” said Rogers.

 “Many people think that muscles are made in the gym.
 False!
 Muscles are destroyed in the gym, but repaired and nurtured with a well-balanced diet,” said Rodgers.
 Rogers.
 You can work hard in the gym but not achieve the results you’re looking for if your nutrition game doesn’t match your fitness needs.
 Many people don’t eat enough for significant muscle gain.
 On the flip side, some people consume too much, preventing weight loss.